 - Bumper’s Trading Post: a Halfling-run commercial establishment with items from all over the world, Bumper specializes in rare and exotic items.

 - The Melodian: The most well-known entertainment venue in the land.
 Musicians from all over Scardova play here.
 Those who are deemed worthy are given a tunic with silver harp stitched on the back, granting them near Paragon status amongst musicians and lovers of music.

-(15) Maplevale: A small city, but the largest place in the southern forest, Maplevale was once a small trading outpost that has now become the center of the lumber industry.
+Maplevale: A small city, but the largest place in the southern forest, Maplevale was once a small trading outpost that has now become the center of the lumber industry.
 Almost all of Scardova’s timber comes through Maplevale as it is either prepared for transportation or used in crafting of various items.

 Government: This city is ruled by the family who reaps the most timber profit in the previous year.
 This may seem like a setup for instability, but the same family has ruled Maplevale for over three decades.